Avista-Digital-Innovation/avista-digital-exchange-sdk/README.md

 queryString = 'SELECT.....FROM "{databaseName}"."{tableName}" WHERE.....'

-result = digitalExchange.queryTimeSeriesDatabase("{timeSeriesDbId}", "{queryString}", 100, "{nextToken}", "{clientToken}")
+result = digitalExchange.queryTimeSeriesDatabase_TimestreamFormat("{timeSeriesDbId}", "{queryString}", 100, "{nextToken}", "{clientToken}")
 clientToken = result.clientToken
-nextToken = result.NextToken
+nextToken = result.nextToken
 ```

 ### createTimeSeriesMeasureValue

-Creates a MeasureValue object to be used as an entry for a time series record.
+Creates a measureValue object to be used as an entry for a time series record.

 Reference [AWS Timestream MeasureValue](https://docs.aws.amazon.com/timestream/latest/developerguide/API_MeasureValue.html)

 **Parameters**

 ```
-Type :  str, required
+type :  str, required
     The type of the the measure value.
-Valid values: "DOUBLE", "BIGINT", "VARCHAR", "BOOLEAN", "TIMESTAMP" Name :  str, required
+Valid values: "DOUBLE", "BIGINT", "VARCHAR", "BOOLEAN", "TIMESTAMP" name :  str, required
     The name of the measure.
-Value :  str, required
+value :  str, required
     The measure value as a string.
 ```